angeloorru/recipe-book/README.md

 Could you provide a GitHub repository link with your work when you feel you've completed the task to tech-test@sero.life?

+## End point implemented
+`GET /recipes`: Lists all recipes
+`POST /recipe`: Allow to search by name or ingredient `POST /recipes`: Allow to add a new recipe
+`DELETE /recipe/:id`: Allow to delete a recipe

 ## How to run the app

 Open a terminal and run the following command to spin up the API and React UI